mujiyantosvc/mujiyantosvc/README.md

 <h3>Hello</h3>

 - 👋 Hi, I’m @mujiyantosvc
+- 💞️ Working as a lecturer AMIKOM University Of Yogyakarta
 - 👀 I’m interested in Artificial Intelegence
 - 🌱 I’m currently working with Phyton
 - 💞️ I’m looking to collaborate on My AI project